 Since the coronavirus pandemic began, Hawaii has had some of the toughest quarantine rules in the nation.
-But considering Hawaii has the third-least amount of cases in the country, it might be worth asking this question: Can Americans travel to Hawaii from the mainland during the pandemic?
+But considering Hawaii has the second-least amount of cases in the country, it might be worth asking this question: Can Americans travel to Hawaii from the mainland during the pandemic?

 But in late November, Ige allowed Kauai to opt out of that plan and enforce a 14-day quarantine for any visitors to that particular island.
+In mid-December, the island of Moloka‘i had its first coronavirus case—reportedly, that was the last county in the U.S. not to have had a single reported infection.

 Clearly, people are looking to get away.
 In August, online searches for travel to Hawaii increased by almost 50%, according to Skyscanner.
 And Hawaii and its hurting economy would certainly welcome travelers, especially if they want to play golf.